Scoring Systems Guide

 transformed_score = normalized_score ^ power_exponent

-Raw BioBERT scores tend to cluster in the 0.8-0.95 range because biomedical texts rarely have negative similarity.
-A power transformation spreads scores for better differentiation:
+Raw BioBERT cosine scores cluster in the 0.8–0.95 range because biomedical texts rarely have strongly negative similarity.
+A power transformation spreads them out for clearer differentiation between candidates:

 |---|---|---|